Notes

 - Every trip down the ladder should be mirrored (return by starting on a different side or with a different foot/orientation)

 The idea is to touch each foot once in each square while moving diagonally back and forth across the ladder, planting outside the ladder.
 You’ll naturally fall into a 1-2-3 cadence (center, center, plant).
-Swing your arms on each step.
+Swing your arms twice each time across the ladder.
 Mirroring this one isn’t terribly important since it already alternates within each rep.

 - Start back and to the right of the ladder